Gardone Riviera holidays

 Laid-back evenings

-The Gardone way of life is very relaxed and all about gentle strolls through the town and along the promenade.
-Get your favourite flavour of ice-cream from Penguino Giallo, or a spritz from a café along the lakefront, and watch the world go by.
+The Gardone way of life is very relaxed and locals take it easy.
+Grab your favourite flavour of ice-cream from a gelateria and stroll along the lakefront.

 Lively evenings